rahma321/heavy-weather-sailing/content/post/gitbook/index.md

 -
 ---

-## Learning to use Github in a supportive community of practice
+## Making an online book

 Since early 2021, I have been on the Digital Dexterity GitBook working group.
+The GitBook group is an offshoot of the Digital Dexterity Champions group.
 I'll write more on Digital Dexterity in an upcoming post.

 What is the GitBook?
 It was conceived as a living, open-source online guide to 'modern not-quite-technical computer skills' for researchers and the broader academic community.
 CAUL’s Digital Dexterity Champions and their communities are creating the online book using static web technology on the GitBook platform.